 - You'll need a practical and theoretical understanding of human reproductive biology, embryology, infertility and ART, and must keep up to date with current regulations and legislation.

 - Jobs are available in most areas of the UK, but are found mainly in larger hospitals or fertility clinics in urban areas.
 As a trainee, there are opportunities to experience working in different settings.
 You may need to relocate to progress your career.

 - The role can be challenging, although contributing to patient fertility can also be rewarding.

 - You may visit other hospitals or clinics as part of your work but won't typically need to travel.
 There are some opportunities available in fertility clinics overseas.

-Entry on to the STP is competitive and you'll need a first or 2:1 degree, or a 2:2 with a relevant Masters or PhD, to be considered.
+Entry on to the STP is competitive, and evidence of research experience through a relevant Masters or PhD is desirable.
 For all applicants, getting good academic results and relevant work experience is helpful.